top of page

 LOGO-CIRCLE.png

-This mural was painted by Houston artist Geraldine Wise with help of many UHCL students during the 2022 Sustainable Stories Film Fest Art Gallery Opening in the main hallway of the UHCL Bayou Building next to the gallery.
+This mural was painted by Houston artist Jacob Messa with help of UHCL students during our 2023 Sustainable Stories Film Fest Art Gallery Opening on November 10 in the main hallway of the UHCL Bayou Building next to our gallery.

 Third Annual Sustainable Stories Film Fest